David Lam

 David See-chai Lam, OC CVO OBC (林思齊; July 25, 1923 – November 22, 2010) was a Hong Kong-born Canadian banker, businessman, investor, philanthropist, and politician.
-From 1988 to 1995, Lam was the 25th Lieutenant Governor of British Columbia, and he was the first Chinese Canadian to be appointed as a vice-regal in Canada.
+From 1988 to 1995, Lam was the 25th Lieutenant Governor of British Columbia, and he was the first Chinese Canadian to be appointed as a viceroy in Canada.
 He was known for his charitable efforts, donating millions of dollars and leveraging millions more to support educational institutions and activities in Hong Kong, Canada, and the United States.

 Early life

 David See-chai Lam was born in Hong Kong on July 25, 1923; he was the second oldest of nine children of Lam Chi Fung, a Hong Kong coal importer and distributor, and Chan Chik-Ting Lam.
 When Lam turned 18, his plans to attend university were sidelined by World War II.
 During the war, he worked in the administration of the family’s coal business, and his life was often at risk.
 Among the close calls, Lam was bombed at a dock, chased by pirates, and opted not to board a ship that was later torpedoed.
 Understanding the danger, Chi Fung decided it was time for Lam to undertake his university studies.

 In 1947, Lam earned a degree in economics from Lingnan University in Hong Kong.
 He developed fluency in five languages, and earned an MBA degree from Temple University in the United States.
 He returned to Hong Kong in 1949 and began a successful career in his family's banking business at Ka Wah Bank.
 While dancing at a ball, Lam met his future wife, Dorothy.
 They dated for two years, and married in the fall of 1954.
 Together they had three daughters: Deborah, Daphne, and Doreen.
 After working as a banker for 18 years, Lam and his family immigrated to Vancouver in 1967.